Palmarino1025/Rule_Based_AI_System/README.md

-# Sample submission for the Building a Rule-Based AI System in Python project.
+# Submission for the Building a Rule-Based AI System in Python project.

 ---